-Both online and live interviews and questionnaires will be conducted in accordance with the EU Law (no. 97/2008, 104/2009, 68/2012 and 107/2012).
-The prior information will be provided to the interviewees in accordance with the Article 15 and their consent (i.e. authorisation to collect, process, use data, preserve on a long term and share) will be asked for: in writing in case of oral interviews, and by clicking an "I Agree" button at the bottom of the page in case of online questionnaires, which will contain all the information included in the informed consent form and the information sheets.
+Both online and live interviews and questionnaires are conducted in accordance with the EU Law (no. 97/2008, 104/2009, 68/2012 and 107/2012).
+The prior information was provided to the interviewees in accordance with the Article 15 and their consent (i.e. authorisation to collect, process, use data, preserve on a long term and share) was asked for: in writing in case of oral interviews, and by clicking an "I Agree" button at the bottom of the page in case of online questionnaires, which contains all the information included in the informed consent form and the information sheets.
 All of this is addressed in D8.2.